Figure skaters' minimum age for top competitions will rise to 17 after scandal

 The new age minimum will apply to several Olympic disciplines, from speed skating and figure skating to ice dance and synchronized skating.

-ISU delegates approved the plan by a two-thirds majority during their biennial meeting that's now underway at a resort in Phuket, Thailand.
+Under the new ISU requirements, skaters will have to reach the minimum age by July 1 before the upcoming event — the same cutoff date that's currently used.
+ISU delegates approved the proposed changes during their biennial meeting that's now underway at a resort in Phuket, Thailand.

+Athlete asks: Is a medal worth risking the health of a child?

+The ISU's leadership council said the change was needed to protect young athletes from injury from the physical rigors of elite sport.
+It also noted mental health concerns about coping with the pressures of the global spotlight.

 Ahead of the Beijing Games, Valieva was seen as a top contender for an Olympic medal.
-But Valieva, who turned 16 in late April, then became embroiled in a massive controversy over a failed drug test, putting new focus on the skating federation's rules.
+But Valieva, who turned 16 in late April, then became embroiled in a massive controversy over a failed drug test.
+She faced intense scrutiny, raising questions about her independence from her coaches and putting a new focus on the skating federation's rules.

+In Beijing, Valieva was the favorite going into the women's individual figure skating event after turning in transcendent early performances — including becoming the first woman to land a quad jump in Olympic competition.

+Then news emerged that Valieva had tested positive for trimetazidine, a heart drug banned by the World Anti-Doping Agency, in a doping sample collected last December — a finding that should have barred Valieva from going to the Olympics in the first place.
+The case was further complicated by her status as a minor and her ability to consent in medical decisions.

+Afterward, doping expert April Henning of the University of Stirling in Scotland called the outcome "incredibly troubling."

+"A 15-year-old child under that kind of stress and scrutiny should not have been on the ice," Henning said.
+"At some point, athlete well-being must be the main concern — especially when the athlete is a minor."

-Her case prompted the International Olympic Committee to take the extraordinary step of not holding a medal ceremony for the team figure skating competition.
+Valieva's case also prompted the International Olympic Committee to take the extraordinary step of not holding a medal ceremony for the team figure skating competition in Beijing.
 Valieva's Russian squad finished in first place in the event, ahead of the U.S. team.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.